 And moving him to a toddler bed right when the baby arrives can make it seem like his new sibling is “stealing” his crib.
 But if he moves to a toddler bed earlier than the baby sleeps in the crib, he’s less likely to feel resentful, or like he has been cast aside.

 Transitioning to a toddler bed at 18 months can be surprisingly easy and smooth, especially when you take proactive steps.

 Create the right sleep environment, from childproofing the room to attaching a bed rail to getting fun, new sheets.
 Practice at nap time so your toddler is reunited with you within a few hours and can “dip his toes” into his new sleeping arrangement.

-Use doorknob covers or baby gates to keep him safely in his room, and check in on him with a video monitor to make sure everything is okay.
+Keep him safely in his room, and check in on him with a video monitor to make sure everything is okay.

 And finally, if you’re transitioning to a toddler bed because of a new baby, do so with enough time.
 That way, he doesn’t feel like the baby is taking the crib away from him.